 Hydration.
 Hydration.
 Hydration.
 We know you’ve heard it all before – but being hydrated is so important.
 What you mightn’t have heard is that drinking enough water in the lead up to the big day is just as important as on race day.
-At least 2L of water every day this week should do the trick.
+At least 2L of water every day the week before should do the trick.

 Rather than loading up unnecessarily, we recommend paying more attention to the quality of carbohydrates you are taking in.
 From Thursday, make sure you are slightly increasing your complex carbohydrate intake (wholegrain breads and cereals, pasta, rice, sweet potato, legumes and quinoa).
 As always, remember to keep meals balanced with veggies and a lean source of protein.

-The morning of…
+The morning of:

-If you’re not usually an early morning runner, you’re lucky that start gun doesn’t fire until 7.50am (if you’re a serious contender, you’ll be heading off even later).
-The good news is this gives you time to fuel up with a healthy breakfast (aim to eat 2-3 hours before the race).
-Go for a carbohydrate rich option that’s low in fat and fibre (yep, no smashed avo pre-workout!).
+If you’re not usually an early morning runner, you’re lucky that the start gun doesn’t fire until 7.55am (if you’re not a serious contender, you’ll be heading off even later).
+The good news is this gives you time to fuel up with a healthy breakfast (aim to eat 2-3 hours before the race o your body has time to digest your breakfast and get the nutrients and energy from the food).

 After the race… hooray!